Dionysus: Symbols

 Dionysus on a panther's back; on the left, a papposilenus holding a tambourine.
 Side A from a red-figure bell-shaped crater, c.
 370 BC.

 The earliest cult images of Dionysus show a mature male, bearded and robed.
-He holds a fennel staff, tipped with a pine-cone and known as a thyrsus.
+He holds a fennel staff known as a thyrsus; according to scholar Edward Olszewski, the classical thyrsus is a fennel stalk or ivy wand which is often erroneously described as topped with a pinecone in modern scholarship.
+He argues that the idea of a pinecone-tipped thyrsus actually originates from the 19th century, due to mistaking the stylized ivy cluster on top in ancient artworks for a pinecone.
 Later images show him as a beardless, sensuous, naked or half-naked androgynous youth: the literature describes him as womanly or "man-womanish".
 In its fully developed form, his central cult imagery shows his triumphant, disorderly arrival or return, as if from some place beyond the borders of the known and civilised.
-His procession (thiasus) is made up of wild female followers (maenads) and bearded satyrs with erect penises; some are armed with the thyrsus, some dance or play music.
+His procession (thiasus) is made up of wild female followers (maenads, or bassarides) in fox robes, and bearded satyrs with erect penises; some are armed with the thyrsus, some dance or play music.
 The god himself is drawn in a chariot, usually by exotic beasts such as lions or tigers, and is sometimes attended by a bearded, drunken Silenus.
 This procession is presumed to be the cult model for the followers of his Dionysian Mysteries.
 Dionysus is represented by city religions as the protector of those who do not belong to conventional society and he thus symbolises the chaotic, dangerous and unexpected, everything which escapes human reason and which can only be attributed to the unforeseeable action of the gods.